Home > Homes- Outdoor Rot

 Effective restoration of UV damaged wood requires saturation of the wood surfaces with CPES (Clear Penetrating Epoxy Sealer).
 The UV damaged wood is much weaker than the undamaged wood, and must be restrengthened if a lasting repair is to be achieved.
 The wood should be allowed to absorb all the CPES that it will, and this can be a considerable amount on this type of deterioration.
 The CPES will serve to fill and bond in the tiny spaces that exist between the wood fibers, restoring strength.
 If protected from additional UV light, the treatment with CPES is permanent.
 Once in the wood it will not come out.

 Opaque coatings, such as paint and polyurethanes, are more practical.
 Good paint will withstand the UV light for several years, and then have to be repainted.
-An option to painting is sealing the surface with our Elasta-Tuff™ 6000-AL-HS, a very tough polyurethane coating that is totally UV resistant and will last 10-15 years without recoating or losing color.
+An option to painting is sealing the surface with our Elasta-Tuff™ 6000-AL-HS, a very tough polyurethane coating that is totally UV resistant and will last 10–15 years without recoating or losing color.
 At least two coats are required.
-You can get additional details on Elasta-Tuff™ by clicking here.
+You can get additional details on the Elasta-Tuff™ product information page

 Termite and Boring Insect Damage